Deaths of Kris Kremers and Lisanne Froon

+Although many theories have been presented as to what happened to Kremers and Froon, no official cause of death has been ruled.
 Panamanian authorities came under fire for allegedly mishandling the disappearance and aftermath.
 Further investigation into the case in 2017 raised questions about the initial investigation, as well as a possible link to murders in the area.
-Although many theories have been presented as to what happened to Kremers and Froon, no official cause of death has been ruled.

 Background

-Kris Kremers (21) and Lisanne Froon (22) both grew up in Amersfoort, Utrecht, in the Netherlands.
+Kris Kremers (age 21) and Lisanne Froon (age 22) both grew up in Amersfoort, Province of Utrecht, in the Netherlands.
 Kremers was described as an open, creative, and responsible individual, while Froon was described as aspiring, optimistic, intelligent, and a passionate volleyball player.
-Kremers had just completed her studies in cultural social education, specializing in art education at the University of Utrecht; Froon had graduated with a degree in applied psychology from Deventer.
+Kremers had just completed her studies in cultural social education, specializing in art education at the University of Utrecht.
+Froon had graduated with a degree in applied psychology from Deventer.

-Only a few weeks prior to leaving for Panama, Froon had moved in with Kremers in a dorm room in Amersfoort, and they worked together at the café/restaurant called ‘In den Kleinen Hap’.
-They both saved up money for six months and planned to go to Panama together on a special six-week vacation, hoping to learn Spanish and to do something of significance for the locals, particularly volunteering with children.
-The trip was also supposed to be a reward to Froon for graduating.
+Only a few weeks prior to leaving for Panama, Froon had moved in with Kremers in a dorm room in Amersfoort, and they worked together at the café/restaurant called In den Kleinen Hap.
+They both saved up money for six months and planned to go to Panama together on a special holiday, hoping to learn Spanish and to do something of significance for the locals, particularly volunteering with children.
+The trip was also supposed to be a graduation present for Froon.